ece362-purdue/proton-labs/lab1-gpio/README.md

 See the animation above, and use that technique to dive into the three constituent functions of `gpio_init` to determine what registers are being modified, and note them down.
 A register takes the form `peripheral->registername`, for example `sio_hw->gpio_in`.
 Here, the peripheral that controls the GPIO pins is `sio_hw`, and `gpio_in` is the register that returns the high/low state of the GPIO pins, with each bit of the register indicating a different pin.

-1. (15 points) What four registers are used to set the direction of a GPIO pin?
+1. (15 points) What four `sio_hw` registers are used to set the direction of a GPIO pin?
 When is one pair of registers used over the other?
 Show your TA where you found this information after diving through the `gpio_init` function.
 Give an example of a value for `mask` that would configure GP21 as an input, and GP22 as an output.
 Note that `PICO_USE_GPIO_COPROCESSOR` is not defined and that the total number of GPIOs on the RP2350B is 48.

 2. (5 points) What third register would you check to confirm if a GPIO pin was configured as an input or output?
 Show your TA how you arrived at your answer.
 (Hint: the registers above are write-only, so you can't read them back to check if pins were configured correctly.)